ngageoint/hootenanny/README.md

     * Define a region in map A and replace data in that region with data in the same region from map B OR
     * Define a region in map A to preserve and replace data outside of it with data outside of the region from map B.
   * Use this type of conflation if you have a specific region of your dataset that you would like to replace with data from another dataset or you would like to surround your dataset with new data.
-* **[Reference Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** **(default)** - _Keep the best of both while favoring one of them_
-  * Conflate the best geometry and tag parts of map B into map A, favoring map A's data.
-  * Use this type of conflation when you want conflated output based on the best state of both input datasets.

 # Feature Filtering